bmscomp/konekt/README.md

 This script:
 - Authenticates with the Kaggle API
-- Downloads a Wikipedia dataset
+- Downloads a dataset from Kaggle
-- Processes the CSV files
+- Processes JSON files (supports both JSON arrays and JSON Lines format)
-- Inserts the data into MongoDB
+- Inserts the data into MongoDB in batches

 ### 2. Run Kafka Consumers